rocketden/tester/README.md

 * Names and types of method parameters (e.g. 1 param: "array", of type `ARRAY_INTEGER`)
 * Return type of method (e.g. `STRING`)
 * Test case inputs (format described below)
-* Test case outputs (TBD whether provided manually or through a solution file)
+* Test case outputs (correct answers to each input)

 The boilerplate code for each problem is dynamically generated in Rocket Den's [main](https://github.com/rocketden/main) repository, with the method typically